 Chocolate is a Belizean Specialty

 The ancient Maya were one of the earliest people to indulge in chocolate, and the tradition of cultivating cacao lives on in Belize.
 Maya families still cultivate cacao to produce Maya chocolate, which is recognized around the world for its quality.
 Visit an organic, family-run chocolate farm to learn about the process from bean to bar.
 Plus, don’t miss the annual Belize Chocolate Festival.

 Fresh fruit is everywhere in Belize.
 If you like mangoes, coconuts, bananas, and papayas, you’ll enjoy freshly squeezed juices, tasty rum drinks, delicious fruit plates, and wonderful jams and jellies.
 If you want a fascinating look at how we grow and produce one of the world’s favorite fruits, take a tour of a banana farm.
 Sample freshly grown bananas while you learn all about this important crop.

 We’re Organic and Environmentally Sustainable

-Belize has a long history of sustainable agriculture, fishing and food production.
+Belize has a long history of sustainable agriculture, fishing, and food production.
 Most of the produce comes from small, family-run farms.
-Many people enjoy visiting these farms to learn how we manage it.
+Many people enjoy visiting these farms to learn how we manage them.

 Seafood is Sumptuous

 The sustainably grown, small-batch rums of Belize have won international awards.
-Try some straight up or mixed with fresh fruit juice for an unforgettable taste.
+Try some straight-up or mixed with fresh fruit juice for an unforgettable taste.
 Belize’s national beer is Belikin, which you can find everywhere.
-Not to mention, cashew wine and blackberry wine are also delicious local staples.
+Head to Travellers Liquors for a taste of local rums.
+Plus, cashew wine and blackberry wine are also delicious local staples.